HuppiFluppi/survey-tool/docs/usage.md

 ### Run the app

 1. Download the Survey Tool jar for your operating system (https://github.com/HuppiFluppi/survey-tool/releases/latest)
-2. Run the downloaded jar
+2. Run the downloaded jar (e.g. by double-click)

 ---